CBI arrests Canada-based businessman in defence espionage case | Law-Order

 The CBI has arrested a Canada-based businessman in connection with a defence espionage case in which a journalist and a former Navy commander were held in May, officials said on Tuesday.

-Rahul Gangal, the businessman who had taken Permanent Residency in Canada in 2019 and also worked in a multi-national corporation, was arrested after he arrived here on Monday, they said.
+Rahul Gangal, the businessman who took Permanent Residency in Canada in 2019 and also worked in a multi-national corporation, arrived in India last week, they said.

+According to officials, a special court on Monday sent Gangal to CBI custody for four days.

+''Searches were conducted at the premises of the accused which led to recovery of incriminating documents and digital devices.
+Scrutiny of these documents and devices revealed the possession and sharing of incriminating secret documents by him with the other accused (a journalist),'' the spokesperson said.

-The agency had earlier arrested freelance journalist Vivek Raghuvanshi and former Navy commander Ashish Pathak for allegedly collecting sensitive information on defence matters and passing them on to foreign intelligence agencies.
+The probe agency had earlier arrested freelance journalist Vivek Raghuvanshi and former Navy commander Ashish Pathak, who was working for a private company, for allegedly collecting sensitive information on defence matters and passing them on to foreign intelligence agencies.

 The CBI was on the trail of suspects based in India and abroad since the arrest of Pathak and Raghuvanshi, officials said.

+Raghuvanshi was allegedly collecting sensitive information and minute details about the progress of various DRDO projects, the CBI said.

-He was also collecting details of future procurement plans of Indian armed forces which could have adversely affected the country's strategic preparedness, the agency alleged.
+He was also collecting details of future procurement plans of Indian armed forces which could have adversely affected the country's strategic preparedness, the agency claimed.

-The CBI has alleged that Raghuvanshi had collected information about classified communication information related to national security, besides details of strategic and diplomatic talks of India with friendly countries.
+The CBI alleged that Raghuvanshi had collected information about classified communication information related to national security, besides details of strategic and diplomatic talks of India with friendly nations.

 This information, if brought out, could have spoilt India's bilateral relations with these countries, they said.